-- evidence of physical damage; - evidence of obsolescence; - significant changes with an adverse effect on the entity have taken place during the period, or are expected to take place in the near future, in the extent to which, or a manner in which, an asset is used or is expected to be used, including an asset becoming idle, plans to dispose of an asset before the previously expected date, and reassessing the useful life of an asset as finite rather than indefinite; - cash flow for acquiring an asset or maintenance cost thereafter is higher than originally budgeted; - the actual net cash flow or operating profit or loss flowing from an asset are significantly worse than those budgeted; - a significant decline in budgeted net cash flow or operating profit, or a significant increase in the budget loss, flowing from the asset; or operating losses or net cash outflows for the asset, when current period amounts are aggregated with budgeted amounts for the future.
+- (c) Evidence is available of obsolescence or physical damage of an asset - (d) Significant long-term changes with an adverse effect on the entity have taken place during the period, or are expected to take place in the near future, in the extent to which, or manner in which, an asset is used or is expected to be used.
+These changes include the asset becoming idle, plans to discontinue or restructure the operation to which an asset belongs, plans to dispose of an asset before the previously expected date and reassessing the useful life of an asset as finite rather than indefinite.